Hamiltonian stochastic Lie systems and applications: Introduction

-The Lie theorem states that a time-dependent system of ODEs in normal form admits a superposition rule if and only if it can be considered as a curve in a finite-dimensional Lie algebra of vector fields, a {\it Vessiot--Guldberg Lie algebra} (see \cite{BM10local-global,CGM00,CGM07} for modern approaches and further details on this result).
+The Lie theorem states that a $t$-dependent system of ODEs in normal form admits a superposition rule if and only if it describes the integral curves of a $t$-dependent family of vector fields that can be viewed as a curve in a finite-dimensional Lie algebra of vector fields, a {\it Vessiot--Guldberg Lie algebra} (see \cite{BM10local-global,CGM00,CGM07} for modern approaches and further details).

-Lie systems have been thoroughly studied in physics and mathematics due to their widespread occurrence (see \cite{Dissertationes,LS21} counting more than 300 references on Lie systems and related topics).
-There has been a bast effort to generalise Lie systems to more general situations: time-dependent Schr\"odinger equations \cite{Dissertationes}, quasi--Lie systems \cite{CGL19} and quasi--Lie families \cite{CL15}, foliated Lie systems \cite{CLW22}, etc \cite{CL09}.
+Lie systems have been thoroughly studied due to their widespread occurrence in physics and mathematics (see \cite{Dissertationes,LS21}, which contain more than 200 references on Lie systems and related topics).
+In the 1980s, Winternitz and his colleagues at the Centre de Recherches Math\'ematiques of the University of Montreal conducted an extensive study of Lie systems.
+In subsequent years, while Winternitz shifted his focus to other subjects, some of his collaborators continued exploring the topic \cite{OG_00}.
+Additionally, scholars from Poland, Italy, Spain, Mexico, and Russia, such as J. Grabowski, G. Marmo, J. F. Cari\~nena, J. de Lucas, F. J. Herranz, R. Flores-Spinoza, Y. Vorobiev and N. H. Ibragimov together with their research teams, began contributing to this field (see \cite[Chapter 1]{LS21}, \cite{Dissertationes} and references therein).

+There has been a vast effort to generalise Lie systems to more general situations: $t$-dependent Schr\"odinger equations \cite{CR_04,Dissertationes}, partial differential equations \cite{OG_00}, quasi--Lie systems \cite{Dissertationes}, foliated Lie systems \cite{CGM00,Wys_23}, discrete differential equations \cite{BJLS_24,PW_04}, stochastic differential equations \cite{LO09}, superdifferential equations \cite{BGHW_87}, and others \cite{Dissertationes}.
+There has also been much interest in describing the geometrical properties of Lie systems and in using them to study differential geometric problems (see \cite{AHKR_20,AHR_22,Car_25,LS21,FS_25} and references therein).
+Moreover, Lie systems are related to important physical and mathematical models, which strongly motivates their analysis \cite{CGM00,GIMM_15,Dissertationes,Flo_11,Gam_17}.
 In this work, we are mainly concerned with the extension of superposition rules and Lie systems to the realm of stochastic differential equations \cite{LO09}.
+In this way, we aim to draw the attention of researchers working on Lie systems to stochastic models, and vice versa.
+Therefore, to enhance accessibility to our work, we will provide a concise overview of various geometric and stochastic concepts.